nikku/wuffle/docs/SETUP.md

 ## Configure GitHub App

+The board requires your visitors to login via GitHub if the would like to perform board operations or move cards around.

+To enable the login flow point the `User authorization callback URL` property on your GitHub App settings page to `$BASE_URL/wuffle/login/callback`.

+## Install GitHub App

-Go to your GitHub app page on `https://github.com/apps/YOUR_APP_NAME` and install the app for all desired repositories and organizations.
+Go to your GitHub app user page on `https://github.com/apps/YOUR_APP_NAME` and install the app for all desired repositories and organizations.
 This sets up the required change notifications and write permissions to keep the board in sync with GitHub issues.

 ## Configure Board